sporto/elm-tutorial/fetching_resources/main.md

 ## Main

-Finally we need to run the `fetchAll` when starting the application.
+We want to run the `fetchAll` when starting the application.

 Update __src/Main.elm__: